drpout/boilr/README.md

 ## License
 All Boilr code is licensed under [GNU GPL v3](/LICENSE) or later.
 Copyright belongs to the [contributors listed on GitHub](https://github.com/andrefbsantos/boilr/graphs/contributors).

-The Boilr logo and artworks were created by [Ricardo Duarte](http://cargocollective.com/ricardoduarte) and are dual licensed under [CC-BY-SA 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0) or [GPLv3+](/LICENSE).
+The Boilr icon and artworks were created by [Ricardo Duarte](http://cargocollective.com/ricardoduarte) and are dual licensed under [CC-BY-SA 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0) or [GPLv3+](/LICENSE).

 ## Donations
 Donations and tips are welcomed.